-Epic Enabled provides a range of 3 wholesome meals a day while on the safari tour, like stews, pastas, barbeques, traditional African dishes like potjie served in a boma, picnics etc. Vegetarian and those with special dietary requirements will always have different meals to choose from.
-Dining in a restaurant is a seperate cost.
+Epic Enabled provides a range of 3 wholesome meals a day while on the safari tour, like stews, pasta, barbeques, traditional African dishes like potjie served in a boma, picnics, etc. Vegetarians and those with special dietary requirements will always have different meals to choose from.
+Dining in a restaurant is a separate cost.
 Water all day from the tap and coffee/tea during breakfast and dinner is included but additional beverages are an added fee.

 The next couple of days are spent at a private game reserve called Tshukudu.
 The safari drives here are a little more intimate.
-For starters the reserve’s smaller 4WD safari vehicle is used.
-The ranger does his best to give an extra close view of the many elephant, rhino, jackal and giraffe who roam the 5000 hectares reserve – at times even driving over bushes and small trees!
+For starters, the reserve’s smaller 4WD safari vehicle is used.
+The ranger does his best to give an extra close view of the many elephants, rhinos, jackals, and giraffes who roam the 5000 hectares of reserve – at times even driving over bushes and small trees!
 Tshukudu’s rangers also carry radios so that they can tip off each other when various animals of interest have been spotted.

 The Safari Vehicle